zzfima/docs.ru-ru/docs/standard/serialization/xml-schema-def-tool-gen.md

 ---
-title: Практическое руководство. Использование инструмента определения схемы XML для создания классов и документов схемы XML ms.date: 03/30/2017
+title: 'How to: Use the XML Schema Definition Tool to Generate Classes and XML Schema Documents' ms.date: 03/30/2017
 helpviewer_keywords:
 - generating XML classes using XML Schema Definition tool